If you’re looking for some fun men’s group work to get your social circle began.

 - The swimming or bathtub: My male friends and I have made frequent trips to the pool because some facts about sitting in a hot tub foster communication.
 Maybe it’s just the change of scenery — being in the water – but it encourages socializing.
 You can move about the pool, hot tub, and sauna, mingling with the other males in your group.

-- Walking with dogs: There’s something about dogs and other animals that makes males more open and engaged.
+- Walking with dogs: Something about dogs and other animals makes males more open and engaged.
 The animal is a popular subject, and there’s always something to say about it.

 A Final Thought